Taiwolawal/DevSecOps-CICD/README.md

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/de09bfed-30f0-41d0-9966-a5463123045b)

-Attach SSM Role to EC2 Instance, so the EC2 instance is allowed to be managed by SSM.
+Attach SSM Role to the servers, so that the servers will be allowed to be managed by SSM.

 Create Role for both Gitlab-Runner and App-Server instances.
 Below is Gitlab-runner setup (create role for App-Server also)